FLenge1996/EE-551-Project/README.md

 -Time Trials: in status menu you will see time it took to complete a level

+### Tests:
+-Test incorrect answers

+-Test Player life resets

+-Test if player has passed level when less then 3 incorrect answers

+-Test if player has passed level when more then 3 incorrect answers

 ## To Do:
-Have a set of levels based on different math concepts Possible levels being:
+-Have a set of levels based on different math concepts

--Dot Product

--Cross Product

--Summations
+Possible levels being: I have deemed these levels to be too difficult for a simple math game such as this

+- ~~Dot Product~~

+- ~~Cross Product~~

+- ~~Summations~~